There is another 1 page article today on Silwan, Jerusalem in NZZ Nr 53, page 6, 5 March.

 Reporting Media Bias against Israel

-Promoting and defending Israel and the Jewish People, I blog about combatting antisemitism and BDS, as well as Middle East news and politics
+Promoting and defending Israel and the Jewish People, combatting antisemitism and BDS, with a dose of Middle East news and politics

 Israel and its impact on our world

 "Um Zions willen will ich nicht schweigen" Jes 62